wavesoft/dot-dom/docs/content/docs/install/create-webapp.md

 ## Configuring Webpack

 For our next step, we should configure webpack.
-More specifically we must instruct it to pass all the `.js` or `.jsx` sources through the `babel-loader` plugin, that is going to translate the JSX expressions in our source code.
+More specifically we must instruct it to pass all the `.js` sources through the `babel-loader` plugin, that is going to translate the JSX expressions in our source code.

 Create a file called `webpack.config.js` with the following contents: